Supreme Court ends Trump emoluments lawsuits | Law-Order

 The high court also ordered the lower court rulings thrown out as well and directed appeals courts in New York and Richmond, Virginia, to dismiss the suits as moot now that Trump is no longer in office.

+The cases never reached the point where any records had to be turned over.
+But Karl Racine and Brian Frosh, the attorneys general of Washington, D.C., and Maryland, respectively, said in a joint statement that a ruling by a federal judge in Maryland that went against Trump “will serve as precedent that will help stop anyone else from using the presidency or other federal office for personal financial gain the way that President Trump has over the past four years.”
 Other cases involving Trump remain before the Supreme Court, or in lower courts.

-Trump is trying to block the Manhattan district attorney 's enforcement of a subpoena for his tax returns.
+Trump is trying to block the Manhattan district attorney 's enforcement of a subpoena for his tax returns, part of a criminal investigation into the president and his businesses.
 Lower courts are weighing congressional subpoenas for Trump's financial records.
 And the justices also have before them Trump's appeal of a decision forbidding him from blocking critics on his Twitter account.
 Like the emoluments cases, Trump's appeal would seem to be moot now that he is out of office and also had his Twitter account suspended.

+Republican senators and some legal scholars have said that Trump's impeachment trial in the Senate cannot proceed now that he is once again a private citizen.
+But many scholars have said that Trump's return to private life poses no impediment to an impeachment trial.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)